-Honoring Choices was launched at Ridgeview in 2012 to replace its “Five Wishes” document.
+Ridgeview now uses the Honoring Choices health care directive form.
 If you already have completed Five Wishes or any other version of an advance directive—even those from other states—they are completely valid and it is not necessary to complete the new form.

 For health care facilities across the state, Honoring Choices provides a standardized process and forms to reach a common goal of getting patients to complete an advance care plan.
 The forms—and the support—are free, and you are not required to have an attorney present for the documents to be valid.
 Please join us for an information session that will explain why advance care planning is important and the steps involved.
 You will also have an opportunity to sign up for free assistance with this process.